 Statutory Waivers.
-If a program is exempted by Public Law from the requirement to budget for Termination Liability, the fiscal year increments may be budgeted on a pay-as-you-go basis, providing only sufficient funds to cover the disbursements expected to be made in that fiscal year.
+If a program is exempted by Public Law from the requirement to budget for Termination Liability, the fiscal year increments may be budgeted on a payas-you-go basis, providing only sufficient funds to cover the disbursements expected to be made in that fiscal year.
 When this situation arises, however, the budget exhibits for the program shall clearly indicate the value of the unfunded Termination Liability by year for the current year, budget year, and the outyears covered by the FYDP.
 (DoD, 2006c)

 As can be seen from the above discussion, the regulatory and policy guidance pertaining to the funding of Termination Liability and the use of STCCs is found in two different functionally oriented regulations-the Financial Management Regulation (FMR) and the Federal Acquisition Regulation (FAR).
-This regulatory guidance on budgeting for contract termination liability from two different functional areas of DoD acquisition increases the potential for different interpretations or even misinterpretation of the DoD policy.
+This regulatory guidance on budgeting for Contract Termination Liability from two different functional areas of DoD acquisition increases the potential for different interpretations or even misinterpretation of the DoD policy.
 These differences in policy interpretation are reflected in the practices and procedures used by the various DoD services.
-This evident discrepancy will be discussed next in the review of current practices and procedures for managing contract termination liability.